elephantscale/HI-labs/hadoop-dev/hdfs-intro/README.txt

 for hadoop 2 and later versions  use 'hdfs dfs'

+== STEP 1) View HDFS files in the browser UI

+option 1) Go to Namenode UI and launch the file browser (look under Utilities menu )

+option 2) Use Hue file browser

+Navigate to    '/user/<login name>''  directory in HDFS Q : What files do you see?
+Q : How about all the personal workspace files we created in 'getting started' lab?

+== Break : Instructor to explain the missing files ==

-== STEP 1) View Files in HDFS
+== STEP 2) Use command line utilitity View Files in HDFS
     $ hdfs dfs -ls  /

-    If you do have some data, you will see something like this Found 2 items
+If you do have some data, you will see something like this
+    Found 2 items
     drwxr-xr-x   - hduser supergroup          0 2013-02-19 12:00 /user
     drwxrwxrwx   - hduser supergroup          0 2013-02-19 12:00 /tmp

 Otherwise if you have no files you will see nothing.

-== STEP 2) View files recursively
+== STEP 3) View files recursively
         $ hdfs dfs -ls -R  /
     output will be recursive listing of all files

-== STEP 3) create your home directory in HDFS
+== STEP 4) create your home directory in HDFS
     $ hdfs dfs -mkdir <your name>
 e.g
     $ hdfs dfs -mkdir tim

 This directory will be located in /user/<login_name>/<your name>

-== STEP 4) Copying files to HDFS
+== STEP 5) Copying files to HDFS
 (make sure to complete step 3 and create your work dir in HDFS)

     $  cd HI-labs  # <--- project root dir
     $  hdfs dfs -put README.txt  <your_name>/README.txt
     $  hdfs dfs -ls  <your_name>

 output might look like:
 rwxr-xr-x   - hduser supergroup          0 2013-02-19 12:00 README.txt

 see the contents of this file from HDFS
     $  hdfs dfs -cat <yourname>/README.txt
 This should print out the file README.txt

-== STEP 5) view files in UI
-    option 1 -- recommended) Using Hue UI open Hue UI and click on 'File Manager'

-    option 2) Using Namenode UI
-    (Note : This step might need browser proxy setup) goto namenode URL   (Instructor will provide details) click on 'Browse File System'
-    drill down to /user  directory  until you see the freshly copied file

-    option 3) command line browser
-        If the unable to browse the file system from your laptop, we can use the command line browser 'w3m'

-        from cluster termainal
-            $  w3m  <name node url>

-        w3m key shortcuts
-            - Shift B takes you back.
-            - q   to quit
+== STEP 6) View the created files in Browser UI  (refer to STEP 1) Go ahead and click  on a file in the UI.
+What do you see?

-== STEP 6) over write files in HDFS repeat the -put command again
+== STEP 7) over write files in HDFS repeat the -put command again
         $  hdfs dfs -put README.txt  <your_name>/README.txt
 what is the result?  why?